Andrew Baldwin (baseball): Seattle Mariners

-On August 20, he was traded to the Seattle Mariners with teammate Andrew Barb for the left-hander Jamie Moyer.
-He was then assigned to the Class-A Inland Empire 66ers.
+On August 20, 2006, he was traded to the Seattle Mariners with teammate Andrew Barb for left-handed pitcher Jamie Moyer.
+He was then assigned to the Class-A Inland Empire 66ers, where he made three starts.
 His combined record was 10–9 with a 3.69 ERA.

-He spent the entire season with the Double-A West Tenn Diamond Jaxx where he led the Southern League with 166.0 innings pitched.
+He spent the entire 2007 season with the Double-A West Tenn Diamond Jaxx where he led the Southern League with 166.0 innings pitched.
 He was 5–12 with a 4.23 ERA.
 Baldwin finished third among all Mariners farmhands with 115 strikeouts and 8th in ERA.

-Dubbed "King of the Hill" by his teammates, Baldwin spent the entire season with the Triple-A Tacoma Rainiers.
+Dubbed "King of the Hill" by his teammates, Baldwin spent the entire 2008 season with the Triple-A Tacoma Rainiers.
 He led all Mariners minor leaguers with 10 wins, while also setting a career-high.
 He finished with a record of 10–5 with a 4.75 ERA.

-In Baldwin spent the entire season with the Triple-A Tacoma Rainiers of the Pacific Coast League.
+In 2009, Baldwin spent the entire season with the Triple-A Tacoma Rainiers of the Pacific Coast League.
 He went 6–11 with 103 strikeouts and a 4.51 ERA in 31 games, 21 starts.
-On August 10 he was named the Pacific Coast League Pitcher of the Week after he threw a complete game shutout against the Round Rock on August 5.
+On August 10, he was named the Pacific Coast League Pitcher of the Week after he threw a complete game shutout against the Round Rock on August 5.

-He signed minor league contract with Minnesota Twins for 2011 season on 12/15/2010.
+He signed a minor league contract with the Minnesota Twins for the 2011 season on December 15, 2010.

+International career

 In 2012, he played in Mexico, with Rieleros de Aguascalientes and Saraperos de Saltillo.

 He started the 2013 season with Rimini Baseball, in Italy, but he was waived after 4 played games.

+Personal life

+While attending OSU, Baldwin pursued a degree in multi-media communications, a hybrid program of communications and marketing.
+He spent time as an intern at Nike, Inc..
+He was a few credits shy of completing his degree when he was selected in the MLB draft.